TrevorHD/LTEncroachment/README.md

 **Seed_Drop** *(.csv)* - Spreadsheet containing position and time for each seed drop trial.
 See the file metadata for more information.

-**MD_XXXX-XXXX** *(.txt)* - Five text files containing meteorological data from the Sevilleta NWR.
-The files are from the following time periods: 1988-1995, 1996-2000, 2001-2005, 2006-2010, and 2011-2015.
-All of these files are from the data repository for the Sevilleta NWR LTER site and can be found [here](http://sevlter.unm.edu/content/meteorology-data-sevilleta-national-wildlife-refuge-new-mexico-1988-present).
-The 2011-2015 file was not used because it did not play nice, likely due to an apparent mismatch between the header row and the rest of the data.

 **00_RunAll** *(.R)* - Runs scripts 01-07.
 This process takes a few minutes.

 **01_SeedVelocities** *(.R)* - Finds the distribution of seed terminal velocities using data from **Seed_Drop**.

-**02_WindSpeeds** *(.R)* - Finds the distribution of wind speeds using wind speed data from the Sevilleta NWR.
+**02_WindSpeeds** *(.R)* - Finds the distribution of wind speeds using wind speed data from the Sevilleta NWR; this data can be found [here](http://sevlter.unm.edu/content/meteorology-data-sevilleta-national-wildlife-refuge-new-mexico-1988-present).
+The 2011-2015 data was not used because it did not play nice, likely due to an apparent mismatch between the header row and the rest of the data.

 **03_Dispersal** *(.R)* - Creates dispersal kernels using the methods from Skarpaas and Shea (2007).